• Skip to primary navigation

 • Heat the oil in a separate pan and fry the pieces of lamb until they are nicely browned on all sides.

-• Arrange the browned lamb over the vegetables and cover with the remaining onions.
+• Arrange the browned lamb over the vegetables and cover with the remaining carrots and onions.
 Season lightly with salt and pepper.

 • Dissolve the stock cubes in boiling water.